jecklgamis/gatling-server/README.md

 Heads up: this is currently in alpha testing but feel free to try the latest Docker image from Docker Hub.

-Security warning: The server can executable arbitrary code as Gatling simulations are normal Scala codes themselves.
+Security warning: The server can execute arbitrary code as Gatling simulations are normal Scala codes themselves.
 Use at your own risk.

 ## Current Features